arackaf/mongo-graphql-starter/README.md

 {allBooks(SORT: {title: 1}, PAGE: 1, PAGE_SIZE: 5){Books{title}, Meta{count}}}
 ```

-Will retrieve the first page of books' titles, as well as the `count` of all books matching whatever filters were specified in the query (in this case
-there were none).
+Will retrieve the first page of books' titles, as well as the `count` of all books matching whatever filters were specified in the query (in this case there were none).

 Note, if you don't query `Meta.count` from the results, then the total query will not be execute.
-Similarly, if you don't query anything from the main
-result set, then that query will not execute.
+Similarly, if you don't query anything from the main result set, then that query will not execute.

 The generated resolvers will analyze the AST and only query what you ask for.

 ## All filters available

-This section describes the filters available in the `all<Type>s` query for each queryable type.

 All scalar fields, and scalar array fields (`StringArray`, `IntArray`, etc) will have the following filters created